Clinical-Developers/Clinical_Developer_Challenges/HCAs-Nurses/Submissions.md

 # Here are the Submissions and their marks for the week

-Note: the present submissions are currently being edited - apologies for the not great instructions.
+<h4> Note: the present submissions are currently being edited - apologies for the not great instructions!
+The comp is still open one more day!. </h4>

 <ol>
 <li>Jeremy Thornton: http://cpp.sh/3r6s7 </li>